-In addition to the information reviewed by the directors in connection with the Meeting, the directors receive detailed performance information for the Fund at each regular Board meeting during the year.
+In addition to the information reviewed by the Directors in connection with the Board Meeting, the Directors receive detailed performance information for the Fund at each regular Board meeting during the year.

-At the Meeting, the directors reviewed performance information prepared by an independent service provider (the "15(c) service provider"), showing the performance of the Advisor Class shares of the Fund against a group of similar funds ("peer group") and a larger group of similar funds ("peer universe"), each selected by the 15(c) service provider, and information prepared by the Adviser showing performance of the Advisor Class shares against a broad-based securities market index, in each case for the 1-year period ended February 29, 2020 and (in the case of comparisons with the broad-based securities market index) for the period from inception.
-Based on their review, the directors concluded that the Fund's investment performance was acceptable.
+At the Board Meeting, the Directors reviewed performance information for the Fund's operations prepared by Broadridge Financial Solutions Inc. ("Broadridge"), an independent service provider, showing the performance of the Advisor Class shares of the Fund against a group of similar funds ("peer group") and a larger group of similar funds ("peer universe"), each selected by Broadridge, and information prepared by the Adviser showing performance of the Advisor Class shares against a broad-based securities market index, in each case for the 1- and 3-year periods ended February 28, 2021 and (in the case of comparisons with the broad-based securities market index) for the period from inception.
+Based on their review, the Directors concluded that the Fund's investment performance was acceptable.
+In connection with their consideration of the Amended Agreement, the Directors noted that, because a fund's advisory fee rate affects investment performance, the Fund's performance would have likely been different (either positively or negatively) had the fee schedule in the Amended Agreement been in effect during such periods.

-Advisory Fees and Other Expenses
+Management Fees and Other Expenses

-The directors considered the advisory fee rate payable by the Fund to the Adviser and information prepared by the 15(c) service provider concerning advisory fee rates payable by other funds in the same category as the Fund.
-The directors recognized that it is difficult to make comparisons of advisory fees because there are variations in the services that are included in the fees payable by other funds.
-The directors compared the Fund's contractual effective advisory fee rate with a peer group median.
+The Directors considered the advisory fee rate payable by the Fund to the Adviser under the then-current Advisory Agreement and the proposed advisory fee rate payable by the Fund to the Adviser under the Amended Agreement, and information prepared by Broadridge concerning advisory fee rates payable by other funds in the same category as the Fund.
+The Directors recognized that it is difficult to make comparisons of advisory fees because there are variations in the services that are included in the fees payable by other funds.
+The Directors considered the Fund's contractual effective advisory fee rate under the then-current Advisory Agreement against a peer group median.
+The Directors also compared the Fund's proposed contractual effective advisory fee rate under the Amended Agreement with a peer group median.
+The information reviewed by the Directors showed that its proposed contractual effective advisory fee rate under the Amended Agreement with a peer group median.

-The directors also considered the Adviser's fee schedule for other clients utilizing investment strategies similar to those of the Fund.
-For this purpose, they reviewed the relevant advisory fee information from the Adviser's Form ADV and in a report from the Fund's Senior Analyst and noted the differences between the Fund's fee schedule, on the one hand. and the Adviser's institutional fee schedule and the schedule of fees charged by the Adviser to any offshore funds and for services to any sub-advised funds utilizing investment strategies similar to those of the Fund, on the other.
-The directors noted that the Adviser may, in some cases, agree to fee rates with large institutional clients that are lower than those reviewed by the directors and that they had previously discussed with the Adviser its policies in respect of such arrangements.
-The directors previously discussed these matters with an independent fee consultant.
-The directors also compared the advisory fee rate for the Fund with that for another fund advised by the Adviser utilizing similar investment strategies.
+The Directors also considered the Adviser's fee schedule for other clients utilizing investment strategies similar to those of the Fund.
+For this purpose, they reviewed the relevant advisory fee information from the Adviser's Form ADV and in a report from the Fund's Senior Analyst and noted the differences between the Fund's fee schedule under the thencurrent Advisory Agreement and the Amended Agreement, on the one hand, and the Adviser's institutional fee schedule and the schedule of fees charged by the Adviser to any offshore funds and for services to any sub-advised funds utilizing investment strategies similar to those of the Fund, on the other.
+The Directors noted that the Adviser may, in some cases, agree to fee rates with large institutional clients that are lower than those reviewed by the Directors and that they had previously discussed with the Adviser its policies in respect of such arrangements.